 Making a great steak at home isn’t difficult, provided you start with the right ingredients: a thick-cut ribeye or strip steak will satisfy any beef lover, and a generous basting of butter creates a flavorful crust.

-- Generously salt and pepper both sides of steaks.
-Wash hands again after handling raw meat and let steaks rest at room temperature for 30 minutes to an hour.
+3. Generously salt and pepper both sides of steaks.
+Wash hands after handling raw meat.
+Let steaks rest at room temperature for 30 minutes to an hour.

-- When steaks are just a little rarer than you’d like, remove them from the pan.
-To reach the recommended internal cooking temperature of 145 degrees Fahrenheit, allow steaks to rest uncovered for 10 to 20 minutes, so meat continues to cook with run over cooking as it rests.
+8. When steaks are just a little rarer than you’d like, remove them to a cutting board or plate.
+Allow steaks to rest, uncovered, for 10 to 20 minutes, meat continues to cook as it rests.

 9. Slice steaks and sprinkle with additional salt and pepper to taste.